Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry

 (using a choice of trivialization of $\wedge^m \CC^m$) which is trivial if and only if $m = n+1$, for instance in the case $n=3, m=4$.

-\begin{remark} We should note that while $\bb{CP}^{3|4} \bs \bb{CP}^1$ is super Calabi-Yau, it is not \emph{compact} super Calabi-Yau.
-While holomorphic Chern-Simons on $\PT^{N=4}$ is a genuine classical field theory as in definition \ref{classical_field_theory_def} with shifted symplectic structure on the space $\bun_G(\PT^{N=4})$ of global solutions to the equations of motion given by the derived AKSZ formalism, the shifted symplectic form fails to be well-defined on the complement of a line.
+\begin{remark} We should note that while $\bb{CP}^{3|4} \bs \bb{CP}^1$ is super Calabi--Yau, it is not \emph{compact} super Calabi--Yau.
+While holomorphic Chern--Simons on $\PT^{N=4}$ is a genuine classical field theory as in Definition \ref{classical_field_theory_def} with shifted symplectic structure on the space $\bun_G(\PT^{N=4})$ of global solutions to the equations of motion given by the derived AKSZ formalism, the shifted symplectic form fails to be well-defined on the complement of a line.
 We expect at least a shifted Poisson structure to survive here, but since we won't need this shifted symplectic structure for the untwisted $N=4$ moduli space in what follows -- we'll construct the twisted theories of interest on $\RR^4$, then generalize to arbitrary smooth algebraic surfaces by analogy -- we'll ignore this subtlety in the present work. \end{remark}

 Let's try to understand the theory we get when we perform compactification along the map $p \colon \PT^{N=4} \bs \bb{CP}^1 \to \RR^4$.
-Specifically let's verify that the field content agrees with the fields we described at the end of section \ref{10dSYM_section}.
-Our argument will follow the argument for the ordinary Penrose-Ward correspondence given by Movshev \cite{Movshev}, and cohomology calculations given in section 7.2 of the book of Ward and Wells \cite{WW}.
-We'll use the phrase \emph{linearised} holomorphic Chern-Simons and $N=4$ super Yang-Mills to mean the perturbative field theories obtained by forgetting the brackets in the $L_\infty$ structure, leaving only a cochain complex.
+Specifically let's verify that the field content agrees with the fields we described at the end of Section \ref{10dSYM_section}.
+Our argument will follow the argument for the ordinary Penrose--Ward correspondence given by Movshev \cite{Movshev}, and cohomology calculations given in Section 7.2 of the book of Ward and Wells \cite{WW}.
+We'll use the phrase \emph{linearised} holomorphic Chern--Simons and $N=4$ super Yang--Mills to mean the perturbative field theories obtained by forgetting the brackets in the $L_\infty$ structure, leaving only a cochain complex.
 We'll do this calculation for the analytic, perturbative theory.

-\begin{remark} Note that we needed to trivialize $\wedge^4 \CC^4$ in order to define the super Calabi-Yau structure.
-This choice breaks the full $\gl(4;\CC)$ of R-symmetries to $\sl(4;\CC)$, as we remarked in section \ref{supercharge_section}. \end{remark}
+\begin{remark} Note that we needed to trivialize $\wedge^4 \CC^4$ in order to define the super Calabi--Yau structure.
+This choice breaks the full $\gl(4;\CC)$ of R-symmetries to $\sl(4;\CC)$, as we remarked in Section \ref{supercharge_section}. \end{remark}

-\begin{prop} The compactification of linearised holomorphic Chern-Simons theory along the Penrose map $p$ is equivalent to the linearised anti-self-dual $N=4$ super Yang-Mills theory. \end{prop}
+\begin{prop} The compactification of linearised holomorphic Chern--Simons theory along the Penrose map $p$ is equivalent to the linearised anti-self-dual $N=4$ super Yang--Mills theory. \end{prop}